Coveo Cloud V1 and V2 Compared

 You must provide the emails of all users you want to add in the organization.
-In Coveo Cloud V2, you can add all users from a provider in a single step (see Groups - Page).
+In Coveo Cloud V2, you can add all users from a provider in a single step (see Manage Groups).

 You assign role(s) to your organization users (see Coveo Cloud V1 Organization User Roles).
 Each role provided the user predetermined set of permissions that are not customizable.
-In Coveo Cloud V2, groups and privileges replace roles, and since privileges are granular, administrators can grant or deny organization group member access to each feature and service (see Privileges and Groups - Page).
+In Coveo Cloud V2, groups and privileges replace roles, and since privileges are granular, administrators can grant or deny organization group member access to each feature and service (see Privileges and Manage Groups).

 The concept of organization owner no longer exists in Coveo Cloud V2.
-Instead, the organization contact (by default the first member of the organization) receives important emails from Coveo Support (see Settings - Panel).
+Instead, the organization contact (by default the first member of the organization) receives important emails from Coveo Support (see Manage Coveo Cloud Organization Settings).

 The trial of an organization in Coveo Cloud V2 lasts 30 days and gives access to all available sources (see Available Coveo Cloud V2 Source Types).